This post may contain affiliate links. Please read our disclosure policy.

 - In a 12-inch skillet, add vegetable oil (1 tablespoons), sesame oil (1 tablespoons), and saute the onion (1 cup) and garlic (4 cloves) until they begin to soften.
 Add chicken (1 pound) and cook, crumbling as it cooks, until it's browned.
 Drain off any excess fat.

-- Add hoisin sauce (1/4 cup), soy sauce (3 tablespoons), rice wine vinegar (1 tablespoon), mirin (1 tablespoon), ginger (1 tablespoon), Sriracha sauce (1/2 teaspoon), and water chestnuts (8 ounces) and stir to combine.
-Continue to cook, until heated through, 2-3 minutes.
-Adjust seasoning.
+- Add the water chestnuts (8 ounces) and green onions (4 sliced) to the skillet.
+In a small bowl, whisk together the hoisin sauce (1/4 cup), soy sauce (2 tablespoons), rice vinegar (1 tablespoon), mirin (1 tablespoon), grated ginger (1 tablespoon), Sriracha (1 teaspoon), cornstarch (1 teaspoon), and water (1 tablespoon).
+Pour the sauce into the skillet and stir to combine.
+Continue cooking, stirring frequently, until the sauce thickens and coats the chicken, about 2-3 minutes.
+Adjust seasoning if needed.

-- When ready to serve, spoon about 1/4 cup of filling into the center of the lettuce leaf.
-Garnish with green onions and carrots.
+- When ready to serve, spoon about 1/4 cup of filling into the center of each lettuce leaf.
+Garnish with the remaining green onions (4 sliced) and shredded carrots (1/2 cup).

 Fans Also Made: